carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 1. Click where it says `Undo / Redo` on the left side of the screen.
 All the changes you have made so far are listed here.
 2. Click on the step that you want to go back to, in this case the previous step.
 The added columns will disappear.
 3. Notice that you can still click on the last step and make the columns reappear, and toggle back and forth between these states.
-4. Leave the dataset in the state in which the `scientificNames` were clustered, but not yet split.
+4. Leave the dataset in the state in which the `Author` was clustered, but not yet split.

 Important: If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.